uwe-app/website/site/docs/commands/index.md

 {{> crumbtrail}}

-Usage and more detail on the available commands.
+An overview of the most frequently used commands.

 {{> listing}}